aneldev/dynadux/doc/Sections.md

 - Each Section is creating a property on the root level of State.
 - Reducers can access the state of the root property only.
 - The provided state from a Section is the state of the root property.
-- You still can pass the entire state of the app manually but this is not recommended.
+- You can still pass the entire state of the app manually but this is not recommended.

 # Example how to use them

-Imagine we have a To-Do app, with user login feature.
+Imagine we have a To-Do app, with a user login feature.

 One section is the User feature.
 This keeps information if the user is logged, the avatar of the user, etc..